NOAA-GFDL/FRE-NCtools/README.md

 configure --help=recursive
 ```

-It is common to compile into a build directory (say build_dir) and
+It is common to compile into a build directory (e.g. named build) and
-install into an installation directory (say install_dir).
-If the
+install into an installation directory (e.g. with full path <install path>).
-ocean_model_grid_generator is desired, it may be convenient to allow
+If the ocean_model_grid_generator is desired, it may be convenient to allow
 the build system to set up a Python venv.
 These three choices can be
 done with these steps:
 ```
-cd FRE-NCTools
+cd FRE-NCtools
 autoreconf -i
-mkdir build_dir && cd build_dir
+mkdir build && cd build
-../configure --prefix=install_dir --enable-venv
-make
-make install
+../configure --prefix=<install path> --enable-venv make make install
 ```